Return180bpm/blog-astro/src/content/posts/Day 21.md

 ---
 title: Accruements
-date: 26.8.2022
+pubDate: 26.8.2022
+image:
+    url: /daycards/day-21.svg
-imgAlt: >
+    alt: >
         A list of days to the left: Day 15, Day 16...
 Day 20.
 These have a checkmark to the right.
 On the top is Day 21, unchecked.
 Thick gold-colored bars frame the sides of the list.
 A slightly darker, wheat-colored bar runs through the middle of the list from top to bottom, filling the space between the days and the checkmarks.
 Text, extending through this bar into a blue bar at the bottom: 100 Days of Design.
+tags: [100DaysOfDesign, work]
 ---

 -   **Implemented a Figma-design in my grocery list webapp**